cipherstash/example-protect-geo/README.md

 ## 🎯 Perfect for Demos

 This application is designed to showcase:
-- How easy it is to add new regions (just 1 line of code!)
+- How easy it is to add new ZeroKMS regions (just 1 line of code!)
-- The power of CipherStash ZeroKMS composability
+- The power of CipherStash ZeroKMS composability with region-specific workspaces
 - Real-world data sovereignty and compliance benefits
-- Seamless user experience across different regions
+- Seamless user experience across different ZeroKMS regions

 ## 📁 Project Structure